WebAssembly/spec/spectec/test-prose/TEST.md

     - C.RECS[i] is (SUB fin typeuse* ct).
   - Or:
     - heaptype'' is NONE.
-    - heaptype''' is heaptype.
-    - heaptype matches the heap type ANY.
+    - heaptype''' matches the heap type ANY.
   - Or:
     - heaptype'' is NOFUNC.
-    - heaptype''' is heaptype.
-    - heaptype matches the heap type FUNC.
+    - heaptype''' matches the heap type FUNC.
   - Or:
     - heaptype'' is NOEXN.
-    - heaptype''' is heaptype.
-    - heaptype matches the heap type EXN.
+    - heaptype''' matches the heap type EXN.
   - Or:
     - heaptype'' is NOEXTERN.
-    - heaptype''' is heaptype.
-    - heaptype matches the heap type EXTERN.
+    - heaptype''' matches the heap type EXTERN.
   - Or:
     - heaptype'' is BOT.
-    - heaptype''' is heaptype.

 Heaptype_sub/refl
-- heaptype matches only itself.
+- the heap type heaptype matches only itself.

 Heaptype_sub/trans
 - the heap type heaptype_1 matches the heap type heaptype_2 if: